-Italians love festivals, and they love fireworks, and During il Capodanno, they have an abundance of both in cities and towns all over Italy for the celebration marking the end of the old year and the beginning of the new.
+Italians love festivals, and they love fireworks, and during New Year's (il Capodanno), they have an abundance of both in cities and towns all over Italy for the celebrations marking the end of the old year and the beginning of the new.

 La Festa di San Silvestro is celebrated December 31 on New Year's Eve.
 As with most Italian festivals, food plays a major role, and families and friends get together for huge feasts.
 Tradition calls for lentils to be served on New Year’s Eve because they symbolize money and good fortune for the coming year.
 The dinner in many parts of Italy also includes a cotechino, a large spiced sausage, or a Campione, stuffed pig's trotter, as pork symbolizes the richness of life in the coming year.

-New Year's Eve sees many festive events throughout Italy, and they’ll be crowded, so plan your visit in advance (including parking, which will be at a premium).
+New Year's Eve sees many festive events in towns throughout Italy, and they’ll be crowded, so plan your visit in advance (including parking, which will be at a premium).

 01 of 09